Matías Rocha

-Matías Emiliano Rocha Calderón (born 13 February 2001) is a Uruguayan professional footballer who plays as a centre-back for Arouca.
+Matías Emiliano Rocha Calderón (born 13 February 2001) is a Uruguayan professional footballer who plays as a centre-back for AFA Liga Profesional de Fútbol club Unión Santa Fe.

 Club career

 Rocha is a youth product of Defensor Sporting, and on 22 December 2020 signed a professional contract with the club for 3 seasons.
 He was part of the Defensor side that earned promotion to the Uruguayan Primera División in 2021, and won the 2022 Copa Uruguay.
 In the summer of 2023, he was due to transfer to the Argentine club Unión de Santa Fe, but the move fell through.
 Instead on 11 August 2023, he transferred to the Primeira Liga club Arouca on a 4-year contract.

 International career

 Rocha was called up to the Uruguay U20s in October 2020.